John Riel Casimero

 John Riel Reponte Casimero (born February 13, 1989) is a Filipino professional boxer and YouTuber.
 He has held world championships in three weight classes including the International Boxing Federation (IBF) junior-flyweight title from 2012 to 2013, the IBF flyweight title in 2016, and the World Boxing Organization (WBO) bantamweight title from 2019 to 2022.

-Quadro Alas is Tagalog for four of a kind when translated, his moniker means Four Aces.
-He has faced significant controversy in his boxing career and his frequent mischief and misconducts, have turned him into one of the most talked-about boxer in the Philippine social media scene.
+Casimero has attracted significant controversy for his conduct outside of the ring, including allegations of sexual assault and threats against boxing personalities.

 Professional career

 Early career at flyweight and light-flyweight

 On August 23, 2008, just a year after turning pro, Casimero defeated Rodel Quilaton for the then vacant Philippines Boxing Federeration (PBF) flyweight title, winning a unanimous decision (UD) through ten rounds.
 Following the bout, Casimero moved down one division, to light flyweight, defeating Liempetch Sor Veerapol of Thailand by technical knockout (TKO) in the fifth round to claim the then vacant WBO Asia Pacific Light Flyweight title.
 Casimero successfully defended that title two bouts later against Ardin Diale, until he got the biggest break of his career.